We teach a range of Sport and Exercise Sciences degrees, all grounded in research and consultancy.

 We have two areas of complimentary research in the Division: Biomechanics and Physiology; and the Social Science of Sport.
 This research explores:

-We work with a range of Sports clubs; the video about Dundee United Football Club (DUFC) is one example.
+We work with a range of Sports clubs.
+The video here about Dundee United Football Club (DUFC) is one example.

 Our work in this area explores the physiology and biomechanics of sports and exercise, particularly in relation to performance and injury.
 Research includes: the use of Omega-3 supplementation to improve joint stability and promote recovery from exercise; performance analysis of speed, flexibility and endurance capacity in elite footballers; the effect of high intensity interval training on physical health and mood in women; the effect of rapid weight loss on physical performance measures; the development of high intensity training exercise protocols to determine the minimum frequency of exercise required to promote meaningful adaptations in the body for health and performance; the use of neuromuscular electrical stimulation in a home-based setting for elderly populations; the impact of fatigue on lower limb kinetics; quantifying how different biomechanical factors influence sports performance; and exploring neurophysiology including motor control and disorders of movement.